03/24/2023

 Section 212 of the Retirement and Social Security Law governs New York State public employment by service retirees under age 65.
 The current Section 212 earnings limit, determined by the state Legislature, is $35,000 per calendar year.

-The earnings limit has been temporarily suspended at times by New York State executive orders during the COVID-19 pandemic, which resulted in no earnings limit for pay earned:
+The earnings limit has been temporarily suspended at times by New York State executive orders during the COVID-19 pandemic.
+Refer to the Retirees > Earnings After Retirement page for more information.

 6. What resources are available to help me plan for retirement?